watcher72/JetBrainsAcademy_CoffeeMachine/README.md

-The studing project from JetBrains Academy
+The training project from JetBrains Academy